Last updated: March 27, 2026

 How Schema Migrations Work

 When telemetry data is received, Dash0 examines the data and applies the appropriate transformations based on your configuration.
-This happens transparently before the data is indexed and stored, ensuring that queries, dashboards, and alerts operate on consistent data.
+This happens transparently before the data is indexed and stored, so that queries, dashboards, and alerts operate on consistent data.

-Here's an example of how a schema migration works for an HTTP access log with the legacy http.status_code
+Here's an example of how a schema migration works for an HTTP access log with the legacy http.status_code attribute and a wrongly positioned service.name attribute.
+The example uses OpenTelemetry's OTLP data format.

 12345678910111213141516171819202122232425resourceLogs:- resource:attributes:- key: k8s.pod.namevalue:stringValue: opentelemetry-demo-productcatalogservice-54596f6bd8-rbd57- key: k8s.pod.uidvalue:stringValue: 96fbbe11-9bdf-48c6-a0c8-c5b972df540cscopeLogs:- logRecords:- attributes:- key: service.namevalue:stringValue: productcatalogservice- key: http.status_codevalue:intValue: "404"body:stringValue: "GET /products/81jkfa89obkda"severityNumber: 9severityText: "INFO"spanId: L/fKDoHFkzg=traceId: NatRZh4+DXVfO+rpANjCgw==timeUnixNano: "1747637717357189408"